himbeer-toni/WebGit/README.md

 ### Co-Author

 I made extensive use of GitHub Copilot while developing this project.
 Copilot proved to be incredibly helpful, saving me significant time and enabling me to implement far more features than I could have on my own.
 It allowed me to easily enhance both the appearance and functionality of the project without requiring extensive manual coding.
-Beside all that, my Copilot confused me from time to time, it sometimes "forgot" to include important existing code it knew into sections provided for pasting into that code.
-Also the ideas presented for fixing problems did sometimes end in confusion of us both, because Copilot forgot things it knew before and ended up presenting checks that could not lead to a fix.
+Beside that, my Copilot confused me from time to time.
+Sometimes it "forgot" to include important existing code parts into sections provided for pasting.
+Also the ideas presented for fixing problems did sometimes end in confusion both of us, because Copilot forgot things it knew before and ended up presenting checks that could not lead to a fix.
 Sometimes annoying was that copilot did not remind my environment.
-I told it many times, that I can not use F12 to see Firefox's Web Developer Tools, because I work on Android where Firefox simply does not have this functionality.
+I told it many times, that I can not use F12 to see Firefox's Web Developer Tools, because I was working on Android where Firefox simply does not have this functionality.
 But it came up with usable alternatives (to F12) every time I reminded it.